 The hardships that we face are meant to strengthen us.
 During our suffering and struggles, we should look outside of ourselves and seek God as St. Patrick did.
-As we grow closer to him, we receive his grace and learn the reason behind our suffering.
-When we lean on the Lord, he doesn’t excuse us from our suffering, but he makes it becomes redemptive for us and for others.
+As we grow closer to Him, we receive his grace and learn the reason behind our suffering.
+When we lean on the Lord, He doesn’t excuse us from our suffering, but He makes it redemptive for us and for others.
 If St. Patrick had never gone to Ireland and encountered its people, would he have went there to share the Gospel?
 St. Patrick’s suffering was necessary not only for his own sanctification, but also for the salvation of an entire nation.

 Right now, nations throughout the world are suffering due to the Coronavirus, but like St. Patrick, we can turn towards God instead of focusing on what we can’t do now.
 We can pray for those affected by the virus and do little acts of service for our neighbors.
 These circumstances are dark, but they’ll make us holy and they can even make us Saints if we respond to God’s call to action.